FOSS4GAcademy/GST104FOSS4GLabs/Module 6 Lab/QGIS 2.8 and Inkscape 0.91/Module 6 Lab.md

 1. Add ‘UNHCR Assisted IDPS and Refugees by Country.shp’ to the QGIS Project.
 Order this layer at the top of the Layers list.
 This dataset contains two attributes of interest:
 	+ Refugees: The number of refugees living within the country
 	+ IDPs: The number of internally displaced persons (IDPs) living within the country.
 2. Let’s take a look at the descriptive statistics of the Refugee field to get a feeling for its form.
-Click Vector->Analysis Tools->Basic statistics to open the Basic statistics dialog.
+Click Vector | Analysis Tools | Basic statistics to open the Basic statistics dialog.
 We will use this dialog to run basic descriptive statistics on the Refugee field.
 3. Set the following options in the Basic statistics dialog then Click OK to see the results shown in the figure below:
 	+ Input Vector Layer: ‘UNHCR Assisted IDPS and Refugees by Country’
 	+ Target field: ‘Refugees’